raccontrash/raccontrash/README.md

 - hi! i'm raccontrash, u can call me bruno.
-- initially i'm learning C, java and a little bit of GoLang. i have big interest in software engineer.
+- initially i'm learning C, java and a little bit of web.
 - :p